katysaintin/hors-kadre-yvelines/articles/08_PoissonTrouveSonLac_EN.md

 *You're visual.
 You're auditory.
 You're right-brained.* Individualized accommodation plans distributed like name tags, with the best intentions.
 These are documented neuromyths — oversimplifications that look like kindness and function like cataloguing.
 We just replaced one box with several boxes.
 The mechanism is identical.

-What neuroscience actually documents — particularly research on brain plasticity — is something else: the brain doesn't correspond to a fixed profile.
-It develops, adapts, and reveals itself **based on what the environment offers it**.
+What neuroscience actually documents is something else: the brain is not a fixed profile.
+It develops and reveals itself **based on what the environment offers it**.
 The question isn't "what type are you" — it's "what does this environment allow or prevent."

 The gendered diagnosis problem is proof by absurdity.
 ADHD criteria were calibrated on boys detected early — hyperactive, visible, disruptive.
 Girls compensate, mask, exhaust themselves adapting.
 And remain invisible for decades.
 Not because they don't have ADHD.
 Because the reference profile wasn't theirs.